This policy applies to information we collect:

 3.7 Onward Transfer and Consent to Processing of Personal Data in Other Countries Outside the European Economic Area

-If you are visiting from the European Union, Switzerland or other regions with laws governing data collection and use, please note that you are agreeing to the transfer of your personal data, including sensitive data, by us from your region to countries which do not have data protection laws that provide the same level of protection that exists in countries in the European Economic Area, including the United States.
+If you are a resident of the European Economic Area (“EEA”), in order to provide our Services to you, we may send and store your Personal Data outside of the EEA, including to the United States.
+If you are visiting from the European Union or other regions with laws governing data collection and use, please note that you are agreeing to the transfer of your personal data, including sensitive data, if any, by us from your region to countries which do not have data protection laws that provide the same level of protection that exists in countries in the European Economic Area, including the United States.
 By providing your personal information, you consent to any transfer and processing in accordance with this Policy.
-In cases of onward transfer to third parties of data of EU or Swiss individuals received pursuant to the EU-US Privacy Shield or Swiss-US Privacy Shield, 4Degrees is potentially liable.

 4. Your Choices & Obligations

 4.1 Data Retention

 We retain Member Collected Data you provide while your account is in existence or as needed to provide you Services.
 Even if you only use our Services infrequently, we will retain your information and keep your profile open until you decide to close your account.
-This includes information that you have made available to 4Degrees for the purposes of improving the Services for both you and other Users of our Services.
-In some cases we choose to retain certain information in a depersonalized or aggregated form
+This includes information that you have made available to 4Degrees for the purposes of improving the Services for both you and other users of our Services.
+Additionally, we may retain your information in our backup and disaster recovery systems in accordance with our backup and disaster recovery policies and procedures.
+In some cases we choose to retain certain information in an aggregated or otherwise anonymous form such that you are no longer identifiable, indefinitely.

 4.2 Rights to Access and Control Your Personal Data